Nevada To Use Drug Banned In Arizona For First Inmate Execution In Over A Decade

 Concerns raised in the ACLU’s emergency petition in District Court included questions about the drug purchase orders, the protocol procedure decision process, and the new, untested execution chamber.

-They point to Joseph R. Wood III, who was injected with the standard dose of the sedative midazolam fifteen times, then took two hours to die, gasping for air in a high profile execution after which Arizona stopped using midazolam altogether.
+They point to Joseph R. Wood III, who was injected with the standard dose of the sedative midazolam 15 times, then took two hours to die, gasping for air in a high-profile execution after which Arizona stopped using midazolam altogether.
 Several drug manufacturers have refused to sell midazolam for use in executions.

 Rose also stated that on the day of the execution, there will be a protest at the governor’s mansion in Carson City.